zahidirfan/transactions_rest_api/README.md

 ## Currently implemented features
 - Basic API structure for transactions table
 - Ablity to get transactions
 - Ability to create and delete an individual transaction
-## TODO
 - Ability to add Categories
+- Ability to add Category Types

+# TODOs
 - Ability to add account holders
 - Ability to generate an amount payable/ receivable against individual account holders